deepset-ai/haystack/docs/_src/api/api/document_store.md

  | update_document_meta(id: str, meta: Dict[str, str])
 ```

-Update the metadata dictionary of a document by specifying its string id
+Update the metadata dictionary of a document by specifying its string id.

 <a name="weaviate.WeaviateDocumentStore.get_document_count"></a>
 #### get\_document\_count